Gliese 581c: Tidally locked models

 Theoretical models predict that volatile compounds such as water and carbon dioxide, if present, might evaporate in the scorching heat of the sunward side, migrate to the cooler night side, and condense to form ice caps.
 Over time, the entire atmosphere might freeze into ice caps on the night side of the planet.
 However, it remains unknown if water and/or carbon dioxide are even present on the surface of Gliese 581c.
 Alternatively, an atmosphere large enough to be stable would circulate the heat more evenly, allowing for a wider habitable area on the surface.
 For example, although Venus has a small axial inclination, very little sunlight reaches the surface at the poles.
 A slow rotation rate approximately 117 times slower than Earth's produces prolonged days and nights.
 Despite the uneven distribution of sunlight cast on Venus at any given time, polar areas and the night side of Venus are kept almost as hot as on the day side by globally circulating winds.

 A Message from Earth

 A Message from Earth (AMFE) is a high-powered digital radio signal that was sent on 9 October 2008 towards Gliese 581c.
 The signal is a digital time capsule containing 501 messages that were selected through a competition on the social networking site Bebo.
 The message was sent using the RT-70 radar telescope of Ukraine's State Space Agency.
 The signal will reach the planet Gliese 581c in early 2029.
 More than half a million people including celebrities and politicians participated in the AMFE project, which was the world's first digital time capsule where the content was selected by the public.

+In popular culture

+Estonian singer Laura Põldvere sings poetically about the "beautiful far-away planet" in her song 581c.